 But the lights and the words mean exactly the same thing.

 When illuminated, this text indicator, DSTC SPORT, does not indicate a problem.
 Rather it says that the Dynamic Stability and Traction Control (DSTC) system’s Sport Mode has been selected by the driver.
 The manufacturer states that the actual function is to provide maximum traction in sand, snow or while driving with snow chains, which would seem completely counter to a “Sport Mode”.

 DSTC includes a number of functions: Traction Control (TC), Active Yaw Control (AYC), Spin Control (SC), and Trailer Stability Assist (TSA), all of which sound too much like an attempt at winning an acronym competition.
 The end game is helping you keep your vehicle safely on the road.

-Now you know about these few lights, but what about the others?
 Keep the Symbol meanings with you!
-Download our Mobile App here or search ‘Dashboard Symbols’ at your phone’s store.
+Download our Mobile App here or search ‘Dashboard Symbols’ at your device’s app store.